Its Back, the Car Tax Phase Out Promise

 This was a good plan to eliminate the most regressive tax in the State.
 It made no sense that vehicles in the town of New Shoreham were assessed at $9.20 per thousand, while Providence motor vehicles were assessed at $76.78 per thousand dollars.

-I was happy to co-sponsor the Motor Vehicle Excise tax elimination phase out program in 1998.
-I was also appointed the Chairperson of the Permanent oversight commission to oversee the implementation of the program.
+I was happy to co-sponsor the Motor Vehicle Excise tax elimination phase out program which was introduced by then Finance Chair Antonio Pires in 1998.
+I was also happy to be appointed the Chairperson of the Permanent oversight commission to oversee the implementation of the program.
 We were all excited to be getting rid of an unfair tax and being able to help everyone that owns a motor vehicle.

 Unfortunately that excitement was short lived.
 After two years of its implementation, the car tax elimination program was frozen under the Lincoln Almond administration based on the argument

 that state revenues could no longer afford the reimbursements to cities and towns and that the reimbursements were hurting other programs.
 I remember voting “no” on freezing the program because I believed then and still do now that the General Assembly made a commitment to the people of Rhode Island to end the car tax.